 Mapping R-value to MOS score

 - Latency and jitter are summed up and a defined value for computation time is added (for example, 10ms).
 For the estimation of MOS, PRTG increases the impact of latency by a certain factor (for example, doubled).
 The resulting number is called effective latency.

 effectiveLatency = latency + jitter * latencyImpact + compTime

-- The next step is to subtract the effective latency from the defined R—the higher the effective latency, the lower R will get.
-Also, R will get a much more aggressive deduction if the latency exceeds a certain amount of time.
+- The next step is to subtract the effective latency from the defined R. The higher the effective latency, the lower R gets.
+Also, R gets a much more aggressive deduction if the latency exceeds a certain amount of time.
 The lower the latency, the more is deducted from the effective latency, and the higher stays R.

 R = 93 – (effectiveLatency / factorLatencyBased)

-- Afterwards, PRTG deducts the percentage of packet loss from R. Depending on what impact packet loss should have, it is multiplied with a certain factor, for example, 2.5 times packet loss.
+- Afterward, PRTG deducts the percentage of packet loss from R. Depending on what impact packet loss should have, it is multiplied with a certain factor, for example, 2.5 times packet loss.

 R = R – (lostPackets * impact)